Regulatory Frameworks · Gateway Page

 Every expandable panel contains wording drawn directly from Regulation (EU) 2024/1689, with article-level citations.

-Start with the risk classification and prohibited practices, then open the Legal framework section for definitions and penalties.
+Start with the risk classification and prohibited practices, then open the Legal framework section for key provisions and penalties.

 For executives & decision-makers